By Works of Faith Avraham was Reckoned Righteous

 The Avraham story

-The command “Go for you …” or “Go for your own sake” in the context means “Go for your own sake to a land in which I shall make you a great nation”, but also “Go for your own sake from your will, because I shall make you a great nation”.
+The Avraham story began with the command by YHVH, מֵאַרְצְךָ לֶכְ־לְךָ, lech lecha m’ar’tsecha, “Go for you from your land”.
+In Hebrew, the word eretz, “land”, is etymologically related to the word ratzon, “will” and thus it can be interpreted also to mean “go from your will”.
+The command “Go for you …” or “Go for your own sake” in the context means: “Go for your own sake to a land in which I shall make you a great nation”, but also “Go for your own sake from your will, because I shall make you a great nation”.
 In other words, YHVH told Avram to leave his own desire and go to a land where He would make him a great nation.
+And YHVH continued,

-And I shall bless those who bless you, and curse him who curses you.
+And I shall bless those who bless you and curse him who curses you.
 And in you all the clans of the earth shall be blessed.
 (Gen 12:3)

 And the time came when YHVH said to Avram,